sefortescue/idiot/docs/about.md

   });
 </script>

 *idiot!* is a blog about life.
 Or one life.
-The life of an idiot; and all of the idiotic things they think about on a daily basis.
+The life of an idiot; and all of the idiotic things rushing through about their brain on a daily basis.

->"So... you're the idiot in 'idiot!'?"
+>"Wait so... are you the idiot in 'idiot!'?"

 That's the idea.
-We can think about individual knowledge as a proportion, with instantaneous constant of knowledge $c$ in the numerator, and all obtainable knowledge $x$ in the denomintor.
+We can think about my knowledge as a proportion, with an instantaneous constant of knowledge $c$ in the numerator, and all obtainable knowledge $x$ in the denomintor.

 $$
 \begin{align}